Gentile Christian Liberty and Promise

-In a more humorous vein, Paul and most people in antiquity will most likely have thought that the earth was flat and that the sky was an upside down metallic bowl (the firmament) with a spectacular light show, and accordingly would have warned people going on long voyages, and pray for them, that they not come to the edge of the earth and fall off.
+In a more humorous vein, Paul and most people in antiquity will most likely have thought that the earth were flat and that the sky were an upside down metallic bowl (the firmament) with a spectacular light show and, accordingly, would have warned people going on long voyages, and pray for them, that they not come to the edge of the earth and fall off.

 Today we know this was merely the way people thought and understood at that time.
 And while we pray for people who are making voyages, we no longer worry about them falling off the edge of the earth.

 The modern Christian is one with St. Paul in principle and spirit (the rule of love) and differs only in the understanding of what is medicine and poison, helpful and hurtful.
 In this way there is a complete unity of Paul and the modern Christian.